-Statewide in South Carolina in 2019, the average cost of in-home non-medical care is $19.00 / hour.
-Even more affordable than the statewide average are the areas of Columbia, Sumter, and Spartanburg at approximately $17.25 - $18.50 / hour.
-The most expensive hourly cost for home care can be found in the Hilton Head Island area and the Charleston area at approximately $21.50 / hour.
+Statewide in South Carolina in 2021, according to the 2020 Genworth Cost of Care Survey, the average cost of in-home non-medical care is $21.38 / hour.
+Even more affordable than the statewide average are the areas of Florence, Greenville, Sumter, and Spartanburg at approximately $20.48 – $20.98 / hour.
+The most expensive hourly cost for home care can be found in the Hilton Head Island area and the Charleston area at approximately $23.00 – $25.00.

 Adult day care is a more affordable option than in-home care and is a great solution for those who require some assistance, but still wish to remain living at home or with a family member.
-As of 2019, the statewide average cost for adult day care is $60 / day.
-The areas of Florence, Myrtle Beach, Columbia, and Spartanburg all have average daily costs between $54 and $57, which is just under the statewide average.
-Greenville and Charleston is just over the statewide average with an approximate cost of $62 / day.
-The most expensive adult day care can be found in the area of Sumter at approximately $69 / day.
+As of 2021, per Genworth’s 2020 Cost of Care Survey, the statewide average cost for adult day care is $60 / day.
+The areas of Florence, Myrtle Beach, and Columbia all have average daily costs between $58 and $59, which is just under the statewide average.
+Greenville, Spartanburg, and Charleston is just over the statewide average with an approximate cost of $62 / day.
+The most expensive adult day care can be found in the area of Sumter at approximately $76 / day.

 Medicaid, a health care program that is jointly funded by the state and the federal government, is for individuals and families who have limited income.
 Via the South Carolina State Medicaid Plan, also called Health Connections in SC, the elderly and disabled are able to receive nursing home care.
 Personal care assistance, although fairly limited, is also made available through the state plan.
 Services and benefits via this program are entitlements, meaning that all eligible applicants are able to receive the assistance / care they require.
 In addition to the state Medicaid program, the state of South Carolina also has two Home and Community Based Services (HCBS) Waivers.
 In contrast to the state plan, these waivers are not entitlement programs.
 This means that the number of people who are able to receive services / benefits via the programs are limited.
 Once participant caps have been met, there will be waitlists.